ddl-wasanthag/domino-react-app/README.md

 # An example React app with the Vite framework on Domino

-This repository has the example code and instructions to - Create a new React project with the Vite framework- Write your application using React components in JavaScript- Use Vite to run a development server and see your changes instantly-Use Vite to build your final application for production in Domino
+This repository has the example code and instructions to - Create a new React project with the Vite framework- Write your application using React components in JavaScript- Use Vite to run a development server and see your changes instantly-Use Vite to build your final application for production in Domino.

+There is a CICD section with example script to create a Domino project, git credentails and deploy the app in this repository.

 ## Prerequisites

 - You need to have Domino git credentials set up to create a git based project from https://github.com/ddl-wasanthag/domino-react-app
+- If you are running the CICD automation outside of a Domino, you will need to set the enviornment variable DOMINO_USER_API_KEY
 - Create a Domino compute environment with NPM.
 The following is an example config to add to your Domino compute environments Dockerfile instructions
 ```
 # install Node